chengdihan1979/gpt2-explorer/README.md

 - Clickable sub-parts that deep-link into code and open compact notes with math.
 - Clean PyTorch reference snippets for model, attention, MLP, and a simple training loop.
 - Tailwind typography and KaTeX rendering for readable math.
+- Added “Input Data (Text)” and “Tokenizer” components before embeddings, with links to their code and notes.

 ---